rjz/nodeapp/README.md

       - NODE_ENV: production
         PORT: "`printf '32%02i' $NODEAPP_INDEX`"

-The variable `$NODEAPP_INDEX` is set inside each upstart instance with a unique ID of the worker application.
+The variable `$NODEAPP_INDEX` is set inside each upstart instance to the numeric ID of the worker application.

 Dependencies
 ------------